Univalent Enriched Categories and the Enriched Rezk Completion: Image Factorization

 \begin{problem} To construct an orthogonal factorization system on $\EnrichCat{\V}$. \end{problem}

 \begin{construction}{\coqdocurl{Bicategories.OrthogonalFactorization.EnrichedEsoFactorization}{enriched_eso_ff_orthogonal_factorization_system}}{prob:enriched-factorization} The classes $\Left$ and $\Right$ are given by the essentially surjective and the fully faithful enriched functors respectively.
 The desired factorization is given by \cref{exa:image-enriched}, and the proof of orthogonality is given in \cref{prop:eso-ff-orthogonal}.
-It remains to show that essentially surjective and fully faithful enriched functors are closed under enriched natural isomorphisms, and the details for that is given in the formalization. \end{construction}
+It remains to show that essentially surjective and fully faithful enriched functors are closed under enriched natural isomorphisms, and this is so, because $\EnrichCat{\V}$ is locally univalent. \end{construction}

 From this factorization system, we directly obtain that weak equivalence are actually adjoint equivalences.

 \begin{thrm}[\coqdocurl{Bicategories.OrthogonalFactorization.EnrichedEsoFactorization}{enriched_eso_ff_adjoint_equivalence}] Every fully faithful and essentially surjective enriched functor $\Ef : \Ec_1 \onecell \Ec_2$ is an adjoint equivalence. \end{thrm}